tgrtgak/mmio2-2/README.md

-# RARS: RISC-V Assembler and Runtime Simulator
+# RAWRS: RISC-V Assembler and Workable, Rewritable System

-RARS is based on the ideas presented by MARS, its MIPS equivalent.
-RARS is meant to be a teaching application for introductory to advanced architecture and computer science students.
+RAWRS is based on the ideas presented by MARS, its MIPS equivalent.
+RAWRS is meant to be a teaching application for introductory to advanced architecture and computer science students.